USS Tahoma: 1863

+1864

 On the morning of 17 February, a landing force went ashore in two detachments and marched seven miles inland to destroy salt works at St. Marks, Florida.

 Ten days later, another force went ashore to destroy an even more distant station near Goose Creek.
 On the latter occasion, the landing party eluded Confederate cavalry and brought off a dozen prisoners, including a captain from an infantry company.
 Before their destruction, these two salt works had produced some 2,500 bushels of salt—important not only for preserving food but also for making gunpowder.

-Recommissioned for post-war operations
+1865 and post-War

 In the summer, the gunboat steamed north for repairs and was placed out of commission at the New York Navy Yard on 23 July 1864.

 After the completion of her overhaul, the ship was recommissioned on 13 April 1865 and operated off the U.S. East Coast until decommissioned at Boston, Massachusetts, on 27 July of the same year.
 The ship again served on active duty, this time with the Gulf Squadron, from the fall of 1866 into the summer of 1867.